 TOP NOTES - The opening reveals a bitter, green, peppery, spicy but somewhat sweet scent.
 You are surprised by initial harmony coming from the initial notes - Wormwood and Basil.
 They do not shock you because you are used to find it out of perfumery.
 Mexican food and Martini are good examples.
 Young people and infants will certainly not like it.

 HEART NOTES - After 15 minutes you start to smell a very heavy Paprika but well tamed by Patchouli.
 You don't get a HOT Paprika... you get a somewhat sweet Paprika that I consider very agreeable, probably the best part of the fragrance evolution.
 I would describe the main note as recently cooked Spanish-style "Pimientos de Padrón"- Paprika anyway.
 Probably the first time user may expect to find a scent that would fit a hot badly behaved rebel James Dean type, and you get a humorous but strong and firm middle aged elegant Sean Connery.

 BASE NOTES - The final evolution gives you a mild sweet resinous Stirax blended with strong benzoin.
 You end up with an average sillage, average longevity, a sweet/elegant/agreeable but inoffensive dry down.

 SUMMARY - It is masculine fragrance but some people may judge unisex.
-Its pretty unique but you may get some vibes from other scents like the unisex fragrance Hermessence Paprika Brasil from Hermès (my opinion, others may have a totally different opinion).
-I recommend you to during Autumn, Spring and Summer nights.
+Its pretty unique but you may get some vibes from other scents like the unisex fragrance Hermessence Paprika Brasil from Hermès in my opinion; others may have a totally different opinion.
+I recommend you to use it during Autumn, Spring and Summer nights.

 I do not think it is a clubbing fragrance, but it would certainly fit elegant people playing Jim Rummy or Bridge.